Delamere Forest development project: answers to frequently asked questions

 What are the benefits for Delamere residents?

-There will be less road congestion at the main entrance on busy days, improved pedestrian, cycle and horse access and a new modern visitor welcome building, including a cafe and other facilities on the doorstep.
+There will be improved pedestrian, cycle and horse access and a new modern visitor welcome building, including a cafe and other facilities on the doorstep.

 Yes, there will be significant improvements included separating vehicles, pedestrians, cyclists and horses with separate access from the redesigned junctions with Station Road.
 The access road for vehicles will be widened and the multi-user trail for pedestrians, cyclists and horses from the station to the visitor hub will be upgraded.